Some residents of New York’s 14th congressional district say immigration and police brutality are more

 The MTA’s proposal calls for trade-offs and the elimination of some stops.

-Mayor Eric Adams launched a billboard campaign in Florida to protest the "Don't Say Gay," but despite this progressive gesture, there are still some
+Mayor Eric Adams launched a billboard campaign in Florida to protest the "Don't Say Gay."

 The legislation leaves key provisions open to interpretation by health insurers, advocates say

 “How is this fair?”
 Issues with state rent relief and access to counsel exacerbate small

 Mayor Eric Adams says he’s approaching the sweeps with compassion, but on Friday, protesters argued

 Proposals to suspend state levies at the pump are supported by Democratic, Republican and independent